 If you’re approved for a secured card, you put money down to open the account.
 That money acts as collateral, similar to a security deposit for an apartment rental.
 Your deposit is usually refundable.

-With Capital One’s secured card, there are two ways your security deposit can be refunded: You can earn back your deposit as a statement credit by using your card responsibly.
+With a Capital One secured card, there are two ways your security deposit can be refunded: You could earn back your deposit as a statement credit by using your card responsibly.
 Or Capital One will refund it when you close your account and pay your balance in full.